- Blog >

 While securing your connection on public networks may seem challenging, the good news is that there are plenty of tools and tips to keep your data safe.

-Using a VPN like Mysterium VPN (hint hint!) provides an additional layer of security, ensuring that your private information stays private, even on an open or unsecured network.
+Using a VPN like Mysterium VPN (an) provides an additional layer of security, ensuring that your private information stays private, even on an open or unsecured network.

 Whether you're connecting at a coffee shop or logging onto your corporate network, keep these security tips in mind: disable automatic connections, avoid sharing sensitive information, and always use strong passwords.